-Registration for the 2024 camp season opens on Saturday, February 10th at 9:00 am.
+Registration for the 2026 summer season opens on February 7th at 9:00am!

 For children under four years old, see our free Babes in the Woods and Hike ‘n’ Seek programs.